COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Skin-only LCH, which had historically been known as Hashimoto-Pritzer, may be self-limited as the lesions may disappear with no therapy during the first year of life.
+Skin-only LCH may be self-limited because the lesions may disappear without therapy during the first year of life.
 Therapy is used only for very extensive rashes, pain, ulceration, or bleeding.
-Importantly, these patients must be watched closely as skin-only LCH may also progress within weeks or months to high-risk multisystem disease, which may be life-threatening.[3,4,5]
+These patients must be monitored closely because skin-only LCH in neonates and very young infants may progress within weeks or months to high-risk multisystem disease, which may be life-threatening.[44,45,46]

-A review of patients presenting in the first 3 months of life with skin-only LCH compared the clinical and histopathologic findings in 21 children whose skin LCH regressed with ten children who did not regress.
+In a review of patients presenting in the first 3 months of life with skin-only LCH, the clinical and histopathologic findings of 21 children whose skin LCH regressed were compared with those of 10 children whose disease did not regress.
 Patients with regressing disease had distal lesions that appeared in the first 3 months of life and were necrotic papules or hypopigmented macules.
-Patients with nonregressing disease who required systemic therapy were more often intertriginous.
+Patients with nonregressing disease who required systemic therapy more often had lesions in intertriginous areas.
 Immunohistochemical studies showed no difference in interleukin (IL)-10, Ki-67, E-cadherin expression, or T-reg number between the two clinical groups.

-Fingernail involvement is an unusual finding that may present as a single site or with other sites of LCH involvement.
-There are longitudinal, discolored grooves and loss of nail tissue.
+Fingernail involvement is an unusual finding that may present as a single site or with other sites of LCH involvement; in this scenario, there are longitudinal, discolored grooves and loss of nail tissue.
 This condition often responds to the usual LCH therapies.

-In the mouth, presenting symptoms include gingival hypertrophy and ulcers of the soft or hard palate, buccal mucosa, or on the tongue and lips.
-Hypermobile teeth (floating teeth) and tooth loss usually indicate involvement of underlying bone.[7,8] Lesions of the oral cavity may precede evidence of LCH elsewhere.
+In the mouth, presenting symptoms include gingival hypertrophy and ulcers on the soft or hard palate, buccal mucosa, or tongue and lips.
+Hypermobile teeth (floating teeth) and tooth loss usually indicate involvement of underlying bone.[49,50] Lesions of the oral cavity may precede evidence of LCH elsewhere.

 Lymph nodes and thymus

-The cervical nodes are most frequently involved and may be soft- or hard-matted groups with accompanying lymphedema.
+The cervical nodes are most frequently involved and may be soft-matted or hard-matted groups with accompanying lymphedema.
 An enlarged thymus or mediastinal node involvement can mimic an infectious process and may cause asthma-like symptoms.
 Accordingly, biopsy with culture is indicated for these presentations.
 Mediastinal involvement is rare (<5%) and usually presents with respiratory distress, superior vena cava syndrome, or cough and tachypnea.
-The 5-year survival is 87%, with deaths mostly attributable to hematologic involvement.
+The 5-year survival rate for these patients is 87%, with deaths mostly attributable to hematologic involvement.

 The posterior part of the pituitary gland and pituitary stalk can be affected in patients with LCH, causing central diabetes insipidus.
-(Refer to the Endocrine subsection in the Multisystem Disease Presentation section of this summary for more information.)
+(Refer to the Endocrine system section of this summary for more information.)
 Anterior pituitary involvement often results in growth failure and delayed or precocious puberty.
 Rarely, hypothalamic involvement may cause morbid obesity.